Tunisian insurrection (1952–1954)

-The Tunisian Guerrilla War took place from 1952 to 1954 between the Tunisian nationalist Fellagha against French colonial troops.
+An armed insurrection took place in Tunisia from 1952 to 1954, led by nationalist organizations like Neo-Destour and the fellagha against the French protectorate.

 Background

 On 29 November 1951, a general strike was organized to pressure the Bey of Tunis and the French colonial authorities.
 About a month later, tensions subsided temporarily, but from 21 to 23 December, the movement evolved into a nationwide strike.
 In January 1952, the strikes spread to the cities of Bizerte and Ferryville, prompting the French authorities to launch a major wave of arrests targeting members of the Neo Destour and the Tunisian Communist Party.
 Among those arrested was Habib Bourguiba, who was imprisoned on 18 January 1952.

 These repressive measures triggered further strikes organized by workers, traders, and craftsmen.
 Armed resistance and guerrilla activity emerged in southern Tunisia, to which the French responded with military sweeps, particularly in the Cape Bon area.
 On 25 March 1952, the head of the Tunisian government was arrested, and political leader Salah Ben Youssef fled the country.